Indy 500 qualifying schedule How the 33-car field is set - NBC Sports

 The 33-car field of the 104th Indianapolis 500 will be set through the two-day Indy 500 qualifying schedule Saturday and Sunday at Indianapolis Motor Speedway.

-Today’s session will determine the nine cars that will compete for the pole position and starting positions 10-30.

-On Sunday, the pole position then will be determined in a Fast Nine Shootout (the top nine qualifiers also received NTT IndyCar Series points).
+After Saturday determined starting positions 10-30, Sunday will award the pole position to the top driver in a Fast Nine Shootout (the top nine qualifiers also received NTT IndyCar Series points).

+The Fast Nine Shootout will be followed by an Indy 500 practice from 3:30-6 p.m.
+ET on NBCSN.

+ANDRETTI, HONDAS REIGN: Marco Andretti among fastest on Day 1 of qualifying

 All on-track activity will be on NBC Sports Gold’s IndyCar pass (click here for streaming Saturday and here for Sunday), and Indy 500 qualifying will be on NBC from 3-5 p.m.
 ET Saturday and Indy 500 pole qualifying from 1-3 p.m.
 ET on NBC.